JamFfm/PHMeasure/README.md

 The Digit and Voltage values can help to calibrate.
 They are not needed for pH measurement.
 The main calibaration is already described above.

-Keep in mind that it takes several minutes (sometimes 10 min) to get the right pH value.
+Keep in mind that it takes several minutes to get the right pH value.

-*It does **not** show stable values but running around a min and max pH value.*
+When using in the rotating mash no stable values are shown but in a probe of mash (ex. a glass) it was very stable.

+Values matched with a other pH measurement tool.

 Please do changes of the formula in the code of the file "__init__.py".